multibdoyle/a-new-york-city-food-diary/content/blog/the-dutch-made-up-for-everything-bad-in-2020/index.md

 tags: [Soho, burger, desserts, cake, cornbread] # add tag
 ---

-The Dutch is a beautiful restaurant with beautiful food and — frankly — usually beautiful clientele.
+<a href='https://www.thedutchnyc.com/' target='blank'>The Dutch</a> is a beautiful restaurant with beautiful food and — frankly — usually beautiful clientele.
 Even with the impossibly limiting restrictions on NYC dining in 2020, Andrew Carmellini’s bistro at the corner of Sullivan and Prince has remained a bustling Soho hotspot for those who are always striving and prospering.

 Given so much of my year was spent barely maintaining my hold on reality rather than concertedly crushing it, I was struck with a wee bit of imposter syndrome when deciding whether to dine at The Dutch last weekend.
 The Dutch is not where one goes to celebrate ‘maintaining.’